 Is it okay to feed the birds?
 It depends on the food and the bird.
 Our handy wild bird food chart lists the types of seeds, nuts, and other foods that are liked most by different types of wild birds in your backyard.

-Is It OK to Feed the Birds?
+Is It Good or Bad to Feed the Birds?

 Your reward is the opportunity to attract some feathered friends to your backyard and garden—and enjoy watching wild birds from your window!

 What little food that is available can get buried under deep snow.
 The bird feeder that you place in your backyard aides the survival of birds in harsh winters.

 For most wild birds, seeds are the best source of high energy food for wild birds.
 (Do not feed birds bread.)